 - Associate Faculty, The Training Institute of the Japanese Forum for Psychoanalytic Self Psychology

-Dr. Steven Knoblauch is an internationally recognized clinician, teacher and lecturer on psychoanalysis and psychotherapy.
-He has taught and presented at conferences and workshops in North and South America, Europe, Africa and the Middle East In addition to maintaining a private practice in New York City, he serves as faculty and clinical consultant at The New York University Postdoctoral Program in Psychotherapy and Psychoanalysis where he is currently a member of the Executive Committee of that program.
+Dr. Steven Knoblauch is an internationally recognized clinician, teacher, and lecturer on psychoanalysis and psychotherapy.
+He has taught and presented at conferences and workshops in North and South America, Europe, Africa, and the Middle East In addition to maintaining a private practice in New York City, he serves as faculty and clinical consultant at The New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
 He also serves as faculty and supervisor for several additional training programs, both in New York City and elsewhere.